Antarctic and Southern Ocean

 Hobart can provide comprehensive support for national and international expeditions and programs.
 Antarctic ships from France, the United States, China and Russia visit Hobart’s deep-water port.

 Facts and figures

 - Tasmania’s geographic relationship with Antarctica spans at least 600 million years.
 The two landmasses were initially united, either near or across the Equator, in the super-continent Gondwana, which began to break up 50 million years ago.

-- Total expenditure by Antarctic-related organisations and groups in Tasmania is about $100 million a year.
-Of this total, more than 40 per cent is spent on goods and services sourced in Tasmania.
+- Total expenditure by Antarctic-related organisations and groups in Tasmania was estimated at $186 million in 2017/18.
+Of this total, $50 million was spent on goods and services sourced in Tasmania.